pombredanne/craft-ai-client-python/README.rst

     import craftai.pandas

+    # Most of the time you'll need the following
+    import numpy as np
+    import pandas as pd

 The craft ai pandas module is derived for the *vanilla* one, with the following methods are overriden to support pandas'
 ```DataFrame`` <https://pandas.pydata.org/pandas-docs/stable/generated/pandas.DataFrame.html>`__.